hieuvp/learning-golang/go-template-engine/README.md

 	"os"
 )

-// panic: template: UsersPage:10:21:
+// panic: template: Page:10:21:
-// executing "UsersPage" at <.username>: username
+// executing "Page" at <.username>: username
 // is an unexported field of struct type main.User

 // It's not really intuitive,